yiptool/yip/README.md

 This command corresponds to the `targetSdkVersion` attribute of the `uses-sdk` element in the Android.

+### Application icons on Android

+Icons for applications on Android could be specified using the `android:icon` command:

+      android:icon icons/48.png
+      android:icon icons/72.png

+Note that this commands accepts only PNG images.
+Other image formats are not accepted.

 ### Android OpenGL version requirement

 To add the `uses-feature` element for OpenGL ES into the Android manifest file, use